Sigma-Ryden/SerializationFixture/README.md

-# SF (Serialization Fixture) - Simple serialization library
+# SF (SerializationFixture) - Simple serialization library

 `SF` is a flexible and extensible C++ library with many features, that will allow you to easily and quickly turn your objects into a sequence of bits.